Quit India Movement Day 2021: History and Significance

 In April 1942, the Cripps mission failed.
 Within less than four months, the third great mass struggle of the Indian people for freedom started.
 This struggle is known as the Quit India movement.
-On 8 August, 1942 at the Bombay session of All India Congress Committee by Mahatma Gandhi during World War II passed a resolution of Quit India Movement.
+On 8 August, 1942 at the Bombay session of the All India Congress Committee by Mahatma Gandhi during World War II passed a resolution of the Quit India Movement.

-This resolution declared that the immediate ending of the British rule in India was an urgent necessity for the sake of India and for the success of the cause of freedom and democracy, for which the countries of the United Nations were fighting against fascist Germany, Italy and Japan.
-The resolution called for the withdrawal of the British power from India.
+This resolution declared that the immediate ending of the British rule in India was an urgent necessity for the sake of India and for the success of the cause of freedom and democracy, for which the countries of the United Nations were fighting against fascist Germany, Italy, and Japan.
+The resolution called for the withdrawal of British power from India.
 Once free, it said, India with all her resources would join the war on the side of those countries who were struggling against fascist and imperialist aggression.

 Quit India Movement resolution